LoginRadius/engineering-portal/content/blog/environment-variables-in-golang/index.md

 ## What are environment variables?

 Environment variables are key-value pair on a system-wide level, and running processes can access that.
-These are often used to make the same program behave differently in different deploy environments like PROD, DEV, or TEST.
+These are often used to make the same program behave differently in different deployment environments like PROD, DEV, or TEST.
-Storing configuration in the environment is one of the principles of a twelve-factor app it enables applications to be portable.
+Storing configuration in the environment is one of the principles of a twelve-factor app.
+It enables applications to be portable.

 ## Why should you use environment variables

-- If you are entering the sensitive information in the code, then all the unauthorized users who have access the code will have the sensitive data, you might not want that.
+- If you are using the sensitive information in the code, then all the unauthorized users who have access to the code will have sensitive data, you might not want that.

-- If you are using the code versioning tool like `git`, you may push your DB credentials with the code, and it will go public.
+- If you are using the code versioning tool like `git`, you may push your DB credentials with the code, and it will become public.

-- If you are managing variables in one place.
-In case of any changes, you don't have to change it in all the places in application code.
+- If you are managing variables in one place, in case of any changes, you don't have to change it in all the places in application code.

-- You can manage multiple deploy environments like PROD, DEV, or TEST.
+- You can manage multiple deployment environments like PROD, DEV, or TEST.
 Environment variables are easy to change between deploys without changing any application code.

 > Never forget to include your environment variable files in the .gitignore